-- Safe driving practices on and off campus, and information on reacting to potential hazards, and unsafe driving behaviors. - PSU driving qualifications, including the driver authorization process. - Requirements and guidelines for driving university utility vehicles, large-capacity passenger vans, and towing trailers. - How to report an incident and/or accident for both on and off campus.
+- Safe driving practices on and off campus, and information on reacting to potential hazards, and unsafe driving behaviors. - PSU driving qualifications, including the driver authorization process. - Requirements and guidelines for driving university utility vehicles, large-capacity passenger vans, vans with a capacity over nine (9) passengers (high occupancy vans), and towing trailers. - How to report an incident and/or accident for both on and off campus.